ritesh99rakesh/gsocProposal/SymPy.md

 * Programming Experience

     I find programming and mathematics to be very interesting as they are the best means to exercise the brain.
 I am proficient in C, C++, Python, Julia, Javascript.
-My field of interest include Randomized Algorithms, Probailistic Machine Learning and Robotics.
+My field of interest includes Randomized Algorithms, Probabilistic Machine Learning and Robotics.

     I am accustomed to C++ and Object Oriented Programming.
-I was introduced to Python three years ago and since then I have used it in multiple projects both course related and otherwise.
+I introduced to Python three years ago, and since then I have used it in multiple projects both course-related and otherwise.
 I am reasonably comfortable with Git and Github.
 I have also become quite comfortable with SymPy as I have been using and contributing to it for past months.

 ***
 ## _The Project_